MMMPhoto/employee-tracker/README.md

   ## Usage

   To run the app, simply type "npm start" or "node server.js" in the command line of the root folder.
 The app will load the database and prompt the user on what they would like to do.
 Simply follow the on screen instructions and the app will provide the requested data or do the requested work.
 The initial prompt will ask the user if they would like to View all Departments, View all Roles, View all Employees, Add a Department, Add a Role, Add an Employee, or Update an Employee Role.
 Based on the choice, the app will either prompt the user for more data or display the desired data.
-The user can repeat the intial prompt as many times as they like
+The user can repeat the intial prompt as many times as they like.

   [Video walkthrough of Using the App](https://drive.google.com/file/d/1YCGkkhPIvaGsb9EqAhfwlhR3zxtDTEyd/view)